 The sale of goods, services, and user charges include the sale of materials and supplies (i.e. gravel sales), surface rights, fees charged for services (i.e. permits, tax certificates, safety codes), and cost recoveries (i.e. dust abatement).
 Typically, historical results are used to project these revenue sources while remaining conservative in the budgeting.
-2019 fiscal year included additional sale revenues from larger amount of gravel sales.
+2021 fiscal year included additional sale revenues from larger amount of gravel sales (significantly above budget).
+2022 Budget is projecting large sale of lands; in which, much of these proceeds will go towards capital reserves.
+These increases in 2022 are partially offset by reduction in the sale of goods, including strychnine as the County is no longer available to sell these products.